Skillrec/GrowCareProject/README.md

 # GrowCareProject
-A project to connect the VegTrug Sensorand catch the data.
+A project to connect the VegTrug Sensor and catch the data.
 Send it to an database.

 *Must install:*
 - python3.7